klukvenka/Hypermedia-Applications-Project/server/README.md

 # Server and DB Technologies

+## Server
+This website uses `express`, `axios` `vue-router` to host the server and access using API routes.
+The detailed explanation is given in Plugins section of this document.

 ## DB Schema
 The backend database used in this website is PostgreSQL setup using Heroku free Postgres.
-We are using the plugin `sequelize` to interact with the DB (configuration and explanation provided in Plugins section).
+We are using the plugin `sequelize` to interact with the DB (configuration and explanation provided in Plugins section of this document).
 We are making use of following 3 tables for our website:

 **1. Areas:**
 <table>